seknox/trasa/website/docs/install/initial-setup.md

 **Create a firewall rule for TRASA**

-- Go to Networking-> Firewalls on the Main menu.
+- Go to "Networking" section from the main menu.
+- Go to "Firewalls" tab.
 - Click the "Create Firewall" button.
   <img alt="network-firewall-create" src={('/img/docs/cloud/do/network-firewall-create.png')} />